A person’s wisdom yields patience; it is to one’s glory to overlook an offense~ Proverbs 19:11

-As a culture we have forgotten that taking offense is a choice.
+As a culture we have forgotten the basic fact that getting offended is a choice.
 It’s a choice that inevitably leads to broken friendships, shattered marriages and split churches.
 If offense is allowed to run amok in a society it can eventually lead to ugly social upheaval and in the most extreme cases: civil war.
 On a personal level the greatest danger in habitually taking offense is that being offended all the time transforms otherwise intelligent people into insufferable boobs who are far more concerned with feelings than with facts.
 Christians are called to be salt and light in our broken and hurting world (Matthew 5:13-15).
 We simply cannot do that if we are heavily focused on our feelings all the time.

 Offense halts spiritual and personal growth-

 Even secular experts agree that the ability to examine ourselves and see the things we need to change is the key to personal growth.
 Self-examination is also a prerequisite for spiritual growth (Lamentations 3:40, 2ndCorinthians 13:5).
-Offense takes our eyes off our bad behavior and weak spots and places our focus entirely on other people’s actions and attitudes.
+Offense takes our eyes off our own weaknesses and places our focus entirely on other people’s weaknesses.
 When that happens, we become so focused on others and what they need to change that we fail to see our own junk clearly.
 We can’t change what we don’t see.
 Sigh.

 Offense breeds bitterness–